Atorvastatin kontraindikationen

 While atorvastatin is an effective medication for lowering cholesterol levels, it may also cause some side effects in certain individuals.
 If you experience any of these side effects, it is important to manage them appropriately to ensure your well-being and continued use of the medication.

-See also Atorvastatin linear pharmacokinetics
+See also Atorvastatin calcium reviews

 1. Muscle Pain or Weakness